falinwang/SI507_FinalProject/README.md

 ## Routes in this application
 - `/` -> This is the home page.
 This page will show the upcoming Marvel movies and have a search tool for superheroes.
-- `/superhero` -> This page will show the total numbers of superheroes.
+- `/all_superhero` -> This page will show the total numbers of superheroes.
 - `/superhero/<hero_name>` -> This page will show the introduction of superheroes.
-- /movie -> This page will show the total numbers of movies.
+- `/all_movie` -> This page will show the total numbers of movies.
+- `add_movie` -> This page will allow user to add a new movie.
-- /movie/<movie_name> -> This page will show the introduction of movies.
+- `/movie/<movie_name>` -> This page will show the introduction of movies.

 ## How to run tests
-1. First... (e.g. access a certain directory if necessary)
-2. Second (e.g. any other setup necessary)
-3. etc (e.g. run the specific test file)
-NOTE: Need not have 3 steps, but should have as many as are appropriate!
+1. First you should run `python SI507project_tests.py runserver`
+2. Check terminal to see if the test is working.

 ## In this repository:
 - SI507project_tools.py
 - SI507project_tests.py
 - SI507_finalProject.py
-- marvel_api.py
 - requirements.txt
+- Database_Diagram.png
 - templates
   - base.html
   - index.html
   - 404.html
+  - add_movie.html
+  - all_movie.html
+  - all_superhero.html
+  - superhero.html
 - static
   - favicon.ico
-  - favicon.notes
 - marvel_cache.json (Example)
+- all_superhero.csv (Example)
+- superhero.db (Example)

 ---
 ## Code Requirements for Grading